-Consultant Clinical Oncologist at the Beatson West of Scotland Cancer Center, Cancer Innovation Lead, West of Scotland Innovation Hub, and Professor at Strathclyde University, Glasgow, UK
+Professor at Strathclyde University, and Consultant Clinical Oncologist at the Beatson West of Scotland Cancer Center, Glasgow, UK

 United Kingdom

-Dr. Ioanna Nixon is a Consultant Clinical Oncologist at the Beatson West of Scotland Cancer Center, one of the biggest oncology centres in Europe.
-She has served in a number of National and International leadership roles, such as Director Oncology (2023-2025), Lead for the Scottish Sarcoma Network (2016-2021).
+Prof. Ioanna Nixon is a Consultant Clinical Oncologist at the Beatson West of Scotland Cancer Centre, one of the biggest oncology centres in Europe.
+She has served in a number of National and International leadership roles, such as Director of Oncology and Lead for the Scottish Sarcoma Network.
 She is a Professor at Strathclyde University, Glasgow, UK, and an Honorary Clinical Senior Lecturer in Cancer Sciences at Glasgow University.
-She holds a PhD in Radiotherapy, Masters degree in public health (MPH) and recently graduated from the Scottish Quality and Safety (SQS) Fellowship.
-Her research has a focus on radiotherapy toxicity, and health related quality of life for cancer patients, as their wellbeing is at the core of all her actions.
-In 2023 she received the prestigious Scottish Women’s Award for service in medicine.
+She holds a PhD in Radiotherapy, a Master's degree in public health (MPH), and recently graduated from the Scottish Quality and Safety (SQS) Fellowship.
+Her research has a focus on radiotherapy toxicity and health-related quality of life for cancer patients, as their well-being is at the core of all her actions.
+In 2023, she received the prestigious Scottish Women’s Award for service in medicine.

 The Service Advisory Group (SAG) for Sarcomas, UK